Day by day

 Film Festival features a week of cinematic events, including a film quiz

-with cheese and wine; a film and meal deal; a vintage film bus showing
+with cheese and wine; a vintage film bus showing

-short films; a short film competition; and Crewe Movie Makers in a show
+short films on The Square; a short film competition; and Crewe Movie Makers in a show

 The Very Best in Stand Up